3and4/Leither/doc/MiMei-en.md

 MFOpenMacFile: Open a mac file under a MiMei.
 + Open Temp File
 MFOpenTempFile: Open a temporary file for read or write.
-MFTemp2MacFile: Convert to Mac file after read or write operation.
+MFTemp2MacFile: Convert to Mac file after read or write.
 + Close File
 All the files need to be closed after operation, except temporary file.
 Considering the inevitable off-line scenarios, all handles of file operation will be closed after timeout.